Archives West Finding Aid

 Location of Originals

-Originals of some Lane correspondence are held by the University Of Oregon Library
+Originals of some correspondence in the collection are held at the University Of Oregon Special Collections and University Archives, Eugene, Oregon.

 Related Materials